lexentbio/openclinica-docs/_studies/index.markdown

 * Blood Draw Instructions

-* Completing case report forms
+* Completing Case Report Forms (CRFs)

-If you have any questions, please contact atezcan@lexentbio.com or call: 858-224-6512
+If you have any questions, please contact clinicaltrials@lexentbio.com or call: 858-224-6512